Azure Resource Manager

 Without a doubt, the easiest way to get started with templates is to go to a current resource and download the deployment as an ARM template.
 This process can be likened to recording an Excel macro and then inspecting the code to see how it works.

-Now Azure lets you save templates to an online library.
-You can view templates saved to the library through More Services and then select Templates.
+Back at our VM resource, Azure lets you save templates to an online library, which is what I’ll do now by giving the template a name and simple description.
+You can view templates saved to the library through More Services, then All Services, and then select Templates.
 With a template, you can redeploy the resource or make a similar resource with different attributes by changing some of the input parameters.

 We’ve got the template what now?
 The usual method for deploying resources using templates is to use a command-line interface, either PowerShell or Azure CLI.
 We will look at both of these later, but initially let’s create the VM resource through the portal using the downloaded template.